xiaoylu/leetcode_category/language/Java/Readme.md

 * chains of asynchronous operations：
   * `transformAsync(ListenableFuture<A> future, AsyncFunction<A, B> asyncFunc, Executor executor)`
   * `asyncFunc` will convert the `future`'s result `A` to `B` when `future` is done.
+* avoid `ListenableFuture<ListenableFuture<Result>>` because the cancel the outer future does not notify the inner future.
+The chain should be built by `transformAsync` alike.